mlgxmez/CarND-Behavioral-Cloning-P3/my_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to use similar networks built in previous projects since there wasn't any template to build the model from. ..
+The overall strategy for deriving a model architecture was to use similar networks built in previous projects since there wasn't any template to build the model from...

 My first attempt was to apply tranfer learning to the Inception v3 model.
 But the model was able to predict a single steering angle leading to a horrible driving performance.
 That strategy was dimissed in favor of a convolution neural network model with few convolutional layers and few dense layers.
 Subsequent iterations of the model helped to decrease the training loss.
 I thought this model might be appropriate because it was easily debuggable.